The rapid intervention team in a supra-regional hospital context: an environmental scan and a unique case study

 -

-The implementation strategies are; staff training, support for care teams and the organization, identification of the best structure for RIA, establishment of clear criteria and activation mechanisms, planning of sufficient resources, ensuring a rapid response from the RIA, implementation of a pilot project, continuous evaluation
+The implementation strategies are; training of staff, support of care teams and the organization, identification of the best structure for RRT, establishment of clear criteria and activation mechanisms, planning of sufficient resources, ensuring a rapid response from the RIA, implementation of a pilot project, and continuous evaluation.